hradiladam/spotify-playlist-creator/README.md

 ### What this means for you
 - If you are **not whitelisted** in the developer dashboard, the online demo will not let you log in.
-- Easiest soluton:
+Easiest soluton:
 1. create a new free Spotify account
 2. share with me **the email address linked to the Spotify account**

-- To try the project yourself:
+To try the project YOURSELF - Follow the steps below.
+Quick summary:
 1. Clone this repo.
-    2. Create your own Spotify Developer App at [Spotify Dashboard](https://developer.spotify.com/dashboard).
+2. Create your own Spotify Developer App
-    3. create a .env file and add your own **Client ID** and **Redirect URI** to a `.env` file.
+3. LOCAL vs ONLINE: LOCAL - Use local development environemnt.
+ONLINE - Deploy the app to your own Netlify account
-    4. Run the app locally or deploy to Netlify/Vercel.
+4. Run the app locally or with your Netlify's online link

-### Run Locally
+### RUN LOCALLY

 1. **Clone the repo**
 ```bash
    git clone https://github.com/<your-username>/spotify-playlist-creator.git
    cd spotify-playlist-creator
 ```

+2. Spotify Developer App
+- If you haven't already, create your own Spotify Developer App at [Spotify Dashboard](https://developer.spotify.com/dashboard).
+- Add http://127.0.0.1:8888/callback as Redirect URI in Spotify Developer App
+- Save your own **SPOTIFY_CLIENT_ID** and **SPOTIFY_CLIENT_SECRET** for a `.env` file.

-2. **Install dependencies**
+3. **Install dependencies**

 ```bash
 npm install